lwjohnst86/nfs484-1484-exams/final/finalAnswerKey.md

           FADS).
         * The story includes both n-3 AND n-6.
 Targetting one may not be enough.
-        * Use all data/information
     * Marks given/off:
         * +4 base if they indicate at least one problem with clinical trials and at least one reason why n-6 is also important
         * +2 for clear, rational thought process
-        * +2 for defending using all info/data
+        * +2 for defending using info/data
         * +1 for defending using outside knowledge
         * +1 for being creative
         * -1 for not citing info/data from exam